- Psoriasis is an autoimmune disease that inflames areas of skin, causing discomfort, itching, and raised skin lesions.

 Stress reduction and exercise can go hand in hand and benefit your cardiovascular system.
 Stress causes you to tense up and can intensify symptoms of many chronic conditions, including heart disease and psoriasis.
 Physical activity can release physical and mental tension effectively in many people.

-Diet plays a role in improving heart health, and may have a positive effect on psoriasis too.
-A heart-healthy diet cuts down on fat and sodium, while eating healthy fats, and whole grains.
+What you eat plays a role in improving heart health, and may have a positive effect on psoriasis too.
+A heart-healthy diet cuts down on fat and sodium, while eating healthy fats and whole grains.
+In addition, weight loss has been suggested to reduce the severity of psoriasis symptoms.

-Consider making these changes to your diet to improve how you look and feel:
+Consider making these changes to your diet to improve your heart health:

 - Choose whole grain or brown rice, pasta, and bread.